woolandsilkco/woolandsilkco.github.io/_posts/2017-12-01-newsletter-december-1st-2017.md

 published: true
 title: 'Newsletter December 1st, 2017'
 ---
-<strong>Christmas is Coming!</strong>

 ![xmas_tree.jpg]({{site.baseurl}}/news/img/xmas_tree.jpg)

-- If you haven't already started your X-mas knitting or if you need a few more items to add to gifts we have lots of choices for you.
+- Christmas is Coming!
+If you haven't already started your X-mas knitting or if you need a few more items to add to gifts we have lots of choices for you.

 - cowls
 - hats